leesaye/project-23-marc-copy/deliverables/D1/planning.md

 ---
 #### Q14.
 What are some potential mitigation strategies for the risks you identified?

 1. Begin by integrating a small subset of the APIs (e.g. LinkedIn) to simplify development and validate our process before scaling up.
-Furthermore, we will use robust API frameworks to streamline the process and plan for regular testing + debugging.
+Furthermore, we will use API frameworks to streamline the process and plan for regular testing + debugging.
 2. Research successful CRMs to adapt proven UI design practices.
 Also, we plan to create a detailed user-centred prototype to focus on the design early in the process.
 3. Break down the MVP into smaller, achievable goals and prioritize essential features first.
 Communicate regularly with partners to align on deliverables and manage expectations.